MTG/mtg-jamendo-dataset/README.md

-# jamendo-dataset
+# MTG Jamendo Dataset
-Metadata, scripts and baselines for MTG Jamendo dataset
+Metadata, scripts and baselines for MTG Jamendo dataset for auto-tagging.